When choosing a shredding services provider to destroy your confidential documents, there are a number of things you should consider.

 All collections of confidential material should be made by staff that have received the proper training, are wearing identifiable clothing and are carrying photo ID.
 All materials collected should be protected from unauthorised access at every step, from the point of collection until destruction is complete.
 Where possible, confidential materials collected should also be stored in secure locked containers or containers secured by an individually numbered security seal.

 Confidential materials that are collected for destruction must be destroyed within one working day from the time of arrival at the destruction centre.

 Off-Site Collection Vehicles

-Vehicles used for off-site shredding collections should be box-bodied or have a secure demountable container.
-Off-site shredding vehicles should also be fitted with lockable or sealable doors and electro-mechanical immobilisers or alarm systems.
+Off-site shredding collection vehicles should be box-bodied or have a secure demountable container.
+They should also be fitted with lockable or sealable doors and electro-mechanical immobilisers or alarm systems.
 They should be immobilised or alarmed when left unattended, and be locked and locked/sealed during transit.
 The operatives in the vehicles must have a clear line of communication available for contact with the company at all times.
 This could be via radio or telephone.

 On-Site Shredding Vehicles

 On-site shredding vehicles should be box-bodied and be fitted with lockable or sealable doors.
 The vehicle should never be left unattended when there is unprocessed confidential material on board.
 Nor should any unprocessed confidential material be removed from the client’s site.
 As with the off-site collection vehicles, the operatives in on-site vehicles must have a clear line of communication available with the company, either by phone or radio.

 End Product Disposal